Low Level Programming

 you get, and you better know what you're doing.
 On some targets a

 struct component access will perform very poorly, or even

 trap and halt, but that's not the C compiler's fault.
-There's no
+In Ada you'd have to

 Let's reuse that record type from the earlier discussion:

 type My_Int is range 1 ..
 10; subtype S is Integer range 1 ..
 10; type R is record M : My_Int; X : S; B : Boolean; C : Character; end record;